stehessel/ansible-collection-server/roles/docker/README.md

 stehessel.server.docker
 =======================

-Ansible role to deploy a minimal docker setup.
+Ansible role to deploy a minimal Docker setup.
 Installs `docker` and `docker-compose` from distribution repositories.
-Includes a cron job to periodically prune unused docker data.
+Includes a cron job to periodically prune unused Docker data.

 Role Variables
 --------------